 In 2012, we launched Echo, which turned into Breeze, a mailing list tool for small groups.
 We were excited about it, tried for a year to build up the product and bring in customers, but the product didn’t take off like we hoped it would.
 Only about 1,200 customers signed up in that year, so rather than watch it limp along, we closed it down in August 2013.

-In 2014, Basecamp revamped our job board and launched We Work Remotely.
+In 2014, 37signals revamped our job board and launched We Work Remotely.
 After Jason and David published their book REMOTE, we realized we wanted to be on the forefront of promoting remote work.
-So, we created and hosted WeWorkRemotely.com, which contains job postings for programmers, designers, marketing professionals, customer service representatives, writers, and more – all remote work positions.
-To post a job, a company needs to fill out a form on our site with information about the job, pay Basecamp $200 for a 30 day posting, and then verify that they are in fact offering a remote job.
-We’ve posted over 3,500 jobs over the last few years.
-In Spring 2017, we sold We Work Remotely to Metalab, to cut down on manual labor taken to run the board and focus more on our core business - Basecamp!
+So, we created and hosted WeWorkRemotely.com, which contains job postings for programmers, designers, marketing professionals, customer service representatives, writers, and more — all remote work positions.
+We posted thousands of jobs over the years we ran WWR.
+In spring 2017, we sold We Work Remotely to Metalab, to cut down on manual labor taken to run the board and focus more on our core business.

-In 2013, Basecamp created a software tool that allows managers to ask questions to gain insight into what their employees think about work, the culture, the direction of the company, what people are working on, or even something personal like their favorite recent movie.
-We created KYC because when the Basecamp team grew to about 30 people, Jason realized he didn’t know the company or its people as well as he should have.
-So, KYC was created initially as an internal tool that eventually became a product that we sold to customers.
-In 2014, we sold Know Your Company to Claire Lew, and she’s been running it ever since!
+In 2013, 37signals created a software tool that allows managers to ask questions to gain insight into what their employees think about work, the culture, the direction of the company, what people are working on, or even something personal like their favorite recent movie.
+We created Know Your Team because when the 37signals team grew to about 30 people, Jason realized he didn’t know the company or its people as well as he should have.
+So, Know Your Team was created initially as an internal tool that eventually became a product that we sold to customers.
+In 2014, we sold Know Your Team to Claire Lew, and she’s been running it ever since!